 The app is entirely free to download and use, and it’s available on Windows, Mac, and Linux.

 As you will probably be aware, almost all store-bought DVDs have some form of copy protection.
 In theory, it’s an anti-piracy measure.
 In practice, it doesn’t really appear to have worked; pirated DVDs have been available since the format displaced VHS.
+(Speaking of which, we’ve covered how to convert VHS to DVD too.)

 Nonetheless, copy protection is something you’ll have to deal with when ripping DVDs.
 It’s a legal gray area; certain uses might be illegal under U.S. law unless they comply with the Fair Use doctrine.